 This format is flexible, not intrusive at all because the ads are part of the game, and very creative for you the developer.
 You can design around them and apply shaders and lighting effects however you want.

 In summary, use more than one ad type.
-Use in-game ads if you can (yes, we’re biased).
+Use in-play ads if you can (yes, we’re biased).
 Integrate ads in ways that reward players or that don’t interrupt their experience of the game.

 Do those and you’ll be monetising without feeling like you sold your soul.